BioAITeam/COVID19-Detection/readme.md

 ### Folders
 - **utils:** contains Python files (.py) with various useful functions used in most notebooks.
 These functions include metrics, preprocessing operations, GradCam, among others.

+- **Cov-Caldas Dataset** contains notebooks associated with data preparation and analysis for Cov-Caldas CXR dataset.

 ### Files
 - **Database Processing - NPY from DICOM:** create a binary file (.npy) containing all the images from a directory structure and DICOM format.
 Faster load times and saves disk space.

-- **Database Processing - Frontal and Lateral Projection Filtering:** training and evaluation of a model to classify chest X-Ray images based on the projection it was taken from.
+- **Database Processing - Frontal and Lateral Projection Filtering:** training and evaluation of a model to classify CXR based on the projection it was taken from.

-- **Database Processing - Lung Segmentation:** training and evaluation of a U-Net model to perform semantic segmentation of the lung region in chest X-Ray images.
+- **Database Processing - Lung Segmentation:** training and evaluation of a U-Net model to perform semantic segmentation of the lung region in CXR.

-- **COVID-19 Classification with VGG16 and VGG19:** training and evaluation of VGG16 and VGG19 models to classify chest X-Ray images into positive or negative for COVID-19.
+- **COVID-19 Classification with VGG16 and VGG19:** training and evaluation of VGG16 and VGG19 models to classify CXR into positive or negative for COVID-19.

 - **COVID-19 Detection in X-Ray Images using Convolutional Neural Networks:** full experimental setup for the paper *[COVID-19 detection in X-ray images using convolutional neural networks][1]* (2021).

-- **GGO Localization with Bounding Boxes and YOLOv5:** training and evaluation of the [YOLOv5][2] algorithm to detect Ground Glass Opacities (GGO) in chest X-Ray images.
+- **GGO Localization with Bounding Boxes and YOLOv5:** training and evaluation of the [YOLOv5][2] algorithm to detect Ground Glass Opacities (GGO) in CXR.

-- **GGO Segmentation:** training and evaluation of multiple semantic segmentation models to detect Ground Glass Opacities (GGO) in chest X-Ray images.
+- **GGO Segmentation:** training and evaluation of multiple semantic segmentation models to detect Ground Glass Opacities (GGO) in CXR.

 -----